alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 }
 {% endhighlight %}

-Now we could use inject `Text` as a dependency inside our `UserName` and `CompanyFantasyName` validating both classes without repeating code but I think we coould do better and I will explain why.
+Now we could use inject `Text` as a dependency inside our `UserName` and `CompanyFantasyName` validating both classes without repeating code but I think we could do better and I will explain why.

-Both validations are fine inside their respectives classes, `UserName` should validate an user name and `CompanyFantasyName` should validate a company fantasy name on the other hand `Text` should validate only text I know it sounds weird but bear with me.
+Both validations are fine inside their respective classes, `UserName` should validate a user name and `CompanyFantasyName` should validate a company fantasy name on the other hand `Text` should validate only text I know it sounds weird but bears with me.
 If I have another class in the system that wants to validate only if the string is valid and not the length or even do not want to validate at all.

-This mean `Text` class have more than one responsibility different from their conterparts as it's in charge of validating if the string is not null and also check if it is in an specific range of characteres.
+This means `Text` class has more than one responsibility different from their counterparts as it's in charge of validating if the string is not null and also checking if it is in a specific range of characters.

 So I will use the decorator pattern to add some composition in our `Text` implementations, one for each check and add the tests for it.

 Let's change simple text and create the null check implementation first.

 {% highlight csharp %}
 public class SimpleText : Text {